-Never argue the point in an interview.
-You can disagree with something they have said, but if you do, make sure you have sound rationale for your thoughts by providing reasons for your thinking, and where possible provide a real world example.
+Likewise, you should never argue the point in an interview.
+If you disagree with something the interviewer has said, but if you do, make sure you can provide reasons for your thinking, and where possible provide a real world example.

-Don’t look to prove the interviewer wrong or embarrass them.
-What you are trying to achieve is the ability to show that you can think for yourself, and where there are no rules to guide you, you are able to apply logic to your actions based on sound judgement and past experience.
+Don’t look to prove the interviewer wrong or embarrass them, as this will give a bad impression of yourself.
+You are trying to show that you can think for yourself, and where there are no rules to guide you, you are able to apply logic to your actions based on sound judgement and past experience.

-FInally, don’t bring up the subject of money in an interview unless the employer asks you a specific question regarding remuneration or employment benefits.
-If you do initiate a conversation about money, the perception will be that you are motivated by money, rather than being motivated by the job.
+Finally, don’t bring up the subject of money in an interview until the interviewer discusses it first.
+If you initiate the conversation about money, it gives the impression that you are motivated by money, rather than the job.
 It’s not a good look.

 Next Stage: Interview Questions